-Expert / 27 February, 2017 / Peter Walker
+Baby / 4 April, 2023 / Peter Walker

-Touch is your baby’s first language and the way that you hold and touch your baby tells your baby all that he or she needs to know about how loved and wanted they are.
-Touch and oxygen even before mother’s milk are our very first foods of life.
+Touch is your baby’s first language, and the way that you hold and touch your baby tells your baby all that he or she needs to know about how loved and wanted they are.
+Touch and oxygen, even before mother’s milk, are our very first foods of life.
 Every bit as important and necessary as any vitamins and minerals your touch is vital to the healthy survival of your baby.

-What the baby receives through a tender loving touch can make a sick baby well.
-Science has now proven what all loving, compassionate mothers have always known in their heart of hearts, that holding and stroking their babies is essential to the baby’s emotional, physical and physiological development.
+What the baby receives through a tender, loving touch can make a sick baby well.
+Science has now proven what all loving, compassionate mothers have always known in their heart of hearts that holding and stroking their babies is essential to the baby’s emotional, physical and physiological development.

-The early introduction of a baby massage routine that serves to deepen attachment and soothe and assist the digestive and respiratory functions of a new baby, could prove to be extremely useful to the child’s health and the mother and child relationship.
+The early introduction of a baby massage routine that serves to deepen attachment and soothe and assist the digestive and respiratory functions of a new baby could prove to be extremely useful to the child’s health and the mother and child relationship.
 An appropriate baby massage routine can also prove to be useful in the recognition and alleviation of some early developmental delays and minor infant ailments.

-Throughout our lives we all need to be held and touched but nowhere is this of more value than from those first moments of life onwards.
+Throughout our lives, we all need to be held and touched, but nowhere is this of more value than from those first moments of life onwards.

-1. Choose the right baby massage program the one?that will give you and your child the most benefits
+1. Choose the right baby massage program, the one that will give you and your child the most benefits.

-2. Relax and have fun – this is therapeutic play
+2. Relax and have fun – this is therapeutic play.

-3. Always stop if your baby cries – recognise that for whatever reason, they do not wish to engage in this at this particular time.
+3. Always stop if your baby cries.
+Recognise that, for whatever reason, they do not wish to engage in this at this particular time.
 If you acknowledge this, your baby will return easily to massage at another time.

 4. Engage with your baby as much as you can.
 Look into your baby’s eyes and talk to him or her and include lots of kisses.

 5. Practice between feeds when your baby is neither too hungry nor too full.